 In turn, that means that a new employee that rapidly becomes indispensable can rise up in parallel with their actual company value, whilst others that are content to stay where they are won’t feel hard done by.
 As long as everyone has equal access to skills growth, rewarding initiative becomes part of the system.
 If someone wants it, they know what to do to get it and nobody should be able to complain about it when it happens.

 "Don’t want to take our word for it?
-How about taking my word for it instead!
+How about taking my word for it!
 Before I joined Talent Point, I worked in a role which implemented these exact strategies and it had a direct impact on retention.
 I can say that with certainty, because I was the retention success.

 After a year in the role I had hit my personal wall; there was nowhere for me to grow vertically in my team and I’d begun to feel like every issue I was handed was one that I’d already solved before.
 I was actively looking for other job opportunities.